-GDPR and iovox Keeping Your Data Safe.
-Making Sense of GDPR
+GDPR and iovox Keep Your Data Safe.
+Making Sense of GDPR.

 As CEO at iovox, I know that the new General Data Protection Regulation (“GDPR”) is an area of focus, concern and a little confusion across a range of industries.
 No doubt you’ve heard about it and certainly with data privacy having been in the news more recently due to Facebook, we thought a plain-spoken overview of these new rules might be refreshing for you.
 I can assure you that iovox has been, and always will be, advocates for data privacy but we wanted to set out how iovox is ready for GDPR.
 We hope you find this post useful as you evaluate GDPR and its wider implications.

 Before we dive into the acronym soup of data privacy, we think it’s important that you understand our business, what we do, and how we generate income.

 At iovox, we use phone data to help customers make better decisions about their business or to be more organized and productive.
 We make money from services we sell to customers.
 Importantly, we have never sold customer data and never will.
 Even if you use the free version of our service we will never sell your data or use it for marketing purposes to expose you to advertising from third parties.

 We encourage you to read two recent blog posts on these topics; one by me and another by our CTO, Mark Carbonaro, covering topics of data privacy and how we approach storage and security.

 If you are a customer of ours, we’ve always believed your data is your data.
 Who you share it with and how you use it is entirely up to you.